duckduckgo/autoconsent/readme.md

 ## Browser extension

 Autoconsent comes with a reference extension implementation.
-It is not published in stores since the feature is available in all DuckDuckGo browser apps, but you can build it yourself and use for testing.
+It is not published in stores since the feature is available in all [DuckDuckGo apps](https://duckduckgo.com/app), but you can build it yourself and use for testing.

 To build the extension: